cloud-cli/proxy/README.md

 Add this option to request user authentication on client/side via headers.
 This activates the HTTP Basic authentication.
 The value on this field should be `user:password` encoded as `base64`.

+**fallback:**

+If you want to use the proxy instance as a middleware, add `fallback` as an option, with a function that can handle a request.
+When `server.handleRequest` is called, and no proxy entries we matched by a request, the fallback function will be called instead.

 ## Usage

 ```ts